Folks…

 And believe me, explain I will.

-The fact that our kata were first means to be done with an AK-47 assault rifle in hand became very evident to me when I recently studied the work of Itosu Anko (1831 – 1915), a man often considered “the father of modern Karate” and quite rightfully so.
-His most notable students included: Gichin Funakoshi, Kanken Toyama, Chotoku Kyan, Shinpan Shiroma, Kenwa Mabuni, Choshin Chibana and many more.
+The fact that our kata were first meant to be done with an AK-47 assault rifle in hand became very evident to me when I recently studied the work of Itosu Anko (1831 – 1915), a man often considered “the father of modern Karate” and quite rightfully so.
+His students included legends like: Gichin Funakoshi, Kanken Toyama, Chotoku Kyan, Kenwa Mabuni, Choshin Chibana and more.

 Itosu was the man behind it all.

-Believing in the value of Karate in youth development, Itosu was responsible for introducing Karate to the schools of Okinawa, when he in 1901 began teaching Karate (or Toudi as it was called at the time) at the Shuri Jinjo Elementary School, and then in 1905 at the First Junior Prefectural High School as well as the Teachers College, in Okinawa.
+Believing in the value of Karateas youth development, Itosu was historically responsible for introducing Karate to the schools of Okinawa, when he in 1901 began teaching Karate (or “Toudi” as it was called at the time) at the Shuri Jinjo Elementary School, and then in 1905 at the First Junior Prefectural High School as well as the Teachers College, in Okinawa.

 If you don’t know, Itosu was the man who created the five Pinan/Heian kata, which were - as you’ll soon see - designed especially with the AK-47 in mind.